LL-Pengfei/CS2113T-AY1920S1-Webpage-Personal/admin/project-deliverables.md

   * Write good quality bug reports; ==poor quality or incorrect bug reports will not earn credit==.
   * Use a descriptive title.
   * Give a good description of the bug with ==steps to reproduce and screenshots==.
   * Assign a severity to the bug report.
-Bug report without a priority label are considered `severity.Low` (lower severity bugs earn lower credit):
+Bug report without a severity label are considered `severity.Low` (lower severity bugs earn lower credit).

 <div class="indented-level4">
 <include src="appendixE-gitHub.md#bug-severity" />